-5.6.2 Origin of the MGU-K of the make
+5.3.2.3 MGU-K of the make:

-The MGU-K of the make is a series production MGU-K that meets the following conditions:
+The ERS of the make is a series production MGU-K that meets the following conditions:

-- At least 25 identical MGU-Ks identical to the ones destined for the series production car homologated for road use equipped with this MGU-K must have been produced; - One complete MGU-K is desposited with the FIA/ACO. - At least 25 identical series production car homologated for road use equipped with this exact same MGU-K are produced by the end of the year of the first season this engine is competing in. - At least 100 identical series production car homologated for road use equipped with this exact same MGU-K are produced by the end of the year of the second season this exact same MGU-K is competing in. - The original MGU-K is homologated with FIA/ACO.
+- At least 25 identical MGU-K identical to the ones destined for the series production car homologated for road use equipped with this MGU-K must have been produced; - At least 25 identical series production car homologated for road use equipped with this exact same MGU-K are produced by the end of the year of the first season this engine is competing in. - At least 100 identical series production car homologated for road use equipped with this exact same MGU-K are produced by the end of the year of the second season this exact same MGU-K is competing in. - The MGU-K of the make is homologated with FIA/ACO. - One complete MGU-K is deposited with the FIA/ACO. - The rotational speed of the MGU-K of the make is free. - The laminate thickness of the MGU-K of the make is free. - The MGU-K of the make is not subject to Article 5.15.